samikeijonen/wplf-block/README.md

-# wplf-block
+# WP Libre Form Block

-WP Libre Form Block
+WP Libre Form Block Plugin enables you to pick wanted form using dropdown.
+That's far better UX than using shortcode.

+WP Libre Form block can be found under `Widgets` category.
+Also searching `/form` works.